Regulatory Update

 While the regulation is not new, there are new questions surrounding the correlation between F880 and Enhanced Barrier Precautions (EBP).
 Since the release of the CMS mandate effective April 1, 2024, requiring the use of EBP in certain circumstances, we offer information related to commonly asked questions.

-Six most common questions asked and answered by Polaris Consultants during mock surveys since April 1.
+Six common questions asked and answered by Polaris Consultants

-1. Yes, EBP is required for all residents with chronic wounds or indwelling medical devices, regardless of whether they have an MDRO.
+1. Is the EBP required for all residents with chronic wounds or indwelling medical devices even if they do not have an MDRO?
+Yes, EBP is required for all residents with chronic wounds or indwelling medical devices, regardless of whether they have an MDRO.

-2. Yes, residents with targeted CDC MDROs but without chronic wounds or indwelling medical devices will require the use of EBP.
+2. Is EBP required for residents who have an MDRO but do not have chronic wounds or indwelling medical devices?
+Yes, residents with targeted CDC MDROs but without chronic wounds or indwelling medical devices will require the use of EBP.

-3. No, EBP is not required in addition to Contact Precautions.
+3. Is EBP required when a resident is under Contact Precautions?
+No, EBP is not required in addition to Contact Precautions.
 EBP is considered a practice within the guidance of the Contact Precaution protocol.

-4. No, relocation of resident rooms is not required or advised when EBP protocol is initiated.
+4. Does a resident need to change rooms to either a private room or cohort with another ‘like’ resident when EBP is initiated?
+No, relocation of resident rooms is not required or advised when EBP protocol is initiated.

-5. Yes, residents with MDROs and/or chronic wounds and/or indwelling devices will need EBP protocol for the duration of their stay in the facility.
+5. Is it accurate that we will need to use EBP long-term for residents with wounds or catheters and that we cannot discontinue after a certain period?
+Yes, residents with MDROs and/or chronic wounds and/or indwelling devices will need EBP protocol for the duration of their stay in the facility.

-6. Yes, Therapy team members will need to utilize EBP during treatment in the therapy gym but not during transfers from one chair to another outside the gym area.
+6. Does my therapist need to utilize EBP when treating residents in the therapy gym?
+Yes, Therapy team members will need to utilize EBP during treatment in the therapy gym but not during transfers from one chair to another outside the gym area.

 If you find yourself struggling with proper and consistent implementation of EBP requirements and staff education, schedule a mock survey with Polaris Group.
 Our team of Nurse Consultants will customize training and on-going education for your employees and offer real-time teaching opportunities during the mock survey.
 Contact us today to learn more about our healthcare solutions.